 - Have plenty of ice.
 No one wants a warm drink.

-- Have non-alcoholic options.
+- Have non-alcoholic options like this Lavender Lemonade.
 Don't assume everyone can/wants to drink alcohol.

 - Purchase some inexpensive signs.
 Signs will make your party less stressful.
 Plus guests always appreciate them!

 - Turn on appropriate music and make a playlist.

 - Offer a variety of food spread out.
 Hot, cold, vegetarian, GF, you never know your guests dietary restrictions.

 - Have one "Wow" item.
 This is the one thing your guests will never forget.

 - Prepare snacks: Plan for some light snacks or appetizers to serve alongside your cocktails.